Jérôme Meyer

-Jérôme Meyer (born May 31, 1979) is a French professional rock climber, specialising in bouldering.
-He in known for winning four Bouldering World Cups (2001, 2002, 2003, 2006).
+Jérôme Meyer (born May 31, 1979) is a French professional rock climber, specializing in competition bouldering.
+He is known for winning four Bouldering World Cups (2001, 2002, 2003, 2006).

 Biographic notes

-Son of mountaineers, Meyer engaged in skiing, mountain trekking and mountain biking since when he was a child.
+Son of mountaineers, Meyer engaged in skiing, mountain trekking, and mountain biking since he was a child.
 When he was 12 years old, he joined the climbing gym in Chambéry.

-He started competing in 1999 and throughout his career he won four Bouldering World Cups (2001, 2002, 2003, 2006).
+He started competing in 1999 and throughout his career, he won four Bouldering World Cups (2001, 2002, 2003, 2006).

 He retired from international competitions in 2008, after the European Climbing Championship.
 Since then, he served as a director in the International Federation of Sport Climbing.